THIS ARTICLE INCLUDES A FREE PRINTABLE

 “Let's think of things we say when we're stuck in a fixed mindset and write them down.
 We can then come up with other words to switch from the fixed mindset into a growth mindset.
-I'm sure we can come up with lots of great ideas!”
+I'm sure we can come up with lots of good ideas!”

 Step 3: Display Visuals as Everyday Reminders

 Display visuals around your home/classroom as regular reminders of new vocabulary and ideas.
 Have the child/class locate their favorite spots to hang posters and refer to them frequently throughout the day.